A Matter of Choice | Parents shouldn't need deep pockets to buy school uniform

 For parents it can also present relief from the pressure to buy branded or fashionable stuff for their kids.

 But school uniform comes with a cost.
-The average spending by parents per year on primary school uniform is as much as of £255 according to research undertaken by Children’s Society (though Mintel’s figure was lower at around £134).
+The average spending by parents per year on primary school uniform is as much as £255 according to research undertaken by Children’s Society (though Mintel’s figure was lower at around £134).

 The Children Society's research showed that as a result of school uniform costs, some families are being forced to cut back on basic essentials & take on debt.